wwarriner/uabrc.github.io/docs/account_management/uab_shared_mailbox.md

 1. [Prepare to Work with Shared Mailboxes](#prepare-to-work-with-shared-mailboxes).
 1. In the "Request Type" drop-down field select "List/Delete resource object".
 New fields will appear.
 1. In the "OU Name" drop-down field select your OU.
 If you have no existing Shared Mailboxes, then you should see a "No records found" message.
 Otherwise, you will see a list of Shared Mailboxes.
+It may take several seconds or more to populate the list of Shared Mailboxes.

 ## Create a new Shared Mailbox